 The principles and aims of financial management presented in the 2009 Annual Report are still valid and are being pursued unchanged.
 We are also continuing to implement unchanged the Group’s new finance strategy, whose main features are described in the Interim Report for the period January to March 2010.
 It builds on the principles and aims of financial management and was adopted by the Supervisory Board in March.

-“FFO to debt”, our dynamic performance metric, is calculated on a rolling 12-month basis.
+As part of our finance strategy, we have introduced the dynamic performance metric of “FFO to debt”, which is calculated on a rolling 12-month basis.
 The definition of this metric and the methodology used to calculate its individual components correspond to those used by the rating agency Standard & Poor’s.

 |1 Jan. to